Best Manga Like Solo Leveling

 Both The Player and Solo Progression use game-like rules, with main characters advancing quickly in unique battle zones.

-Jihan and Jinwoo also gain servants through their skills, though the latter’s Shadows are more extraordinary because they can grow and gain sentience.
+Jihan and Jinwoo also acquire helpers through their abilities, though the latter’s Shadows are exceptionally unique as they can expand and develop awareness.

 32-year-old Kafka Hibino once dreamed of becoming a Defense Force member.
 Yet, he fails several times.